DevDyna/Synergy/doc/recipe/copper_oxidation.md

 # Copper Oxidation

 ### Note:
-- `"step"` Is mainly useful to hide specific recipe schemes
+- `"step"` It doesn't change nothing if added another one of same type!
+- This recipe type cannot be customized but can be removed on recipe viewers

 ### Required fields